 “Al-Shabaab’s horrific abuses do not excuse Somalia’s Transitional Federal Government,” said Zama Coursen-Neff, the group’s deputy children’s rights director.
 “The TFG should live up to its commitments to stop recruiting and using children as soldiers, and punish those who do.”

 Gen. Abdulkadir Ali Diimi, the head of Somalia’s National Army, said he was unable to comment on the report.

-The 104-page report, released two days ahead of a Somalia conference hosted by the British government, grimly details countless violations against children based on more than 160 interviews conducted over the last two years with Somali youngsters who escaped from Al-Shabaab forces, as well as parents and teachers who fled to Kenya.
+The 104-page report, released two days ahead of a Somalia conference hosted by the British government, grimly details countless violations against children based on more than 160 interviews conducted over two years with Somali youngsters who escaped from Al-Shabaab forces as well as parents and teachers who fled to Kenya.

 “For children of Somalia, nowhere is safe,” Coursen-Neff said.

 On Thursday, senior representatives from more than 40 governments will converge on London in a diplomatic push to find political solutions to restore stability in Somalia.

 CNN’s Jonathan Wald and journalist Mohamed Amiin Adow contributed to this report.